 When the block assignment scheduling is used, a block may be assigned to one or more device or network

 using one Scheduling List field element as shown in Figure 17.
-The relative Block Index field in the
+The Relative Block Index field in the

-Scheduling List field element identifies the block and the Address List field in the Scheduling List field element carries the address of the network or devices that are allocated one or more rounds in the block.
+Scheduling List field element identifies the block and the Address field of a Block Assignmentfield in the Scheduling List field element carries the PAN ID of the network or the address of the device that is allocated one or more rounds in the block.

 The Address Size field specifies the size of the Sender Address field or the Receiver Address field or the